 About Red Tape Awareness Week

-Now in its 10th year, Red Tape Awareness Week is when we put the spotlight on how regulatory burdens from all levels of government impede your ability to run a successful business and hurt the country’s economy.
+Red Tape Awareness Week is when we put the spotlight on how regulatory burdens from all levels of government impede your ability to run a successful business and hurt the country’s economy.
 It’s also a chance to name-and-shame the worst over-regulation, and celebrate the people cutting the red tape.

 Find out more.